hantsy/building-restful-apis-with-springmvc-gitbook/testing.md

 `PostRepository` and `CommentRepository` are mocked object defined in the `MockDataConfig`.

-Add a test method in `BlogService`.
+Add a test method in `MockBlogServiceTest`.

     @Test
     public void testSavePost() {